Procedure-RPC/procedure.js/README.md

 - `ipc://foobar.ipc`
 - `ipc:///tmp/test.ipc`
 - `ipc://MyApp/MyProcedure`

+On POSIX compliant systems (ubuntu, macOS, etc.), UNIX domain sockets are used and IPC addresses are file references.
+Both relative (`ipc://foobar.ipc`) and absolute (`ipc:///tmp/foobar.ipc`) paths may be used, assuming access rights on the files are set appropriately.

+On Windows, named pipes are used for IPC, and IPC addresses are arbitrary case-insensitive strings containing any characters except backslash (`\`).

 ### TCP: intra/inter-network over TCP/IP
 Call functions between processes across TCP with support for both IPv4 addresses and DNS names*.
 IPv6 support coming soon!